 - Write an endorsement letter for the nominee.

-- Send the city’s selection with the student’s application materials and your endorsement letter by March 9, 2018 to:
+- The city’s selection with the student’s application materials and your endorsement letter must be postmarked by March 9, 2018.
+Please mail to:

 AWC Center for Quality Communities Scholarship Fund